daniol/lvm-ssh-transfer/README.md

 ## Examples

+* Transfer the logical volume under `/dev/vg0/myvol` to the remote server with IP address 192.168.1.2:

 `./lvm-ssh-transfer.sh --group vg0 --volume myvol --dest root@192.168.1.2`

-This transfers the logical volume under `/dev/vg0/myvol` to the remote server with IP address 192.168.1.2.
+* Transfer a logical volume and also checking the integrity of the transferred data:

 `./lvm-ssh-transfer.sh --group vg0 --volume myvol --dest root@192.168.1.2 --verify`

-This does the same but checking the integrity of the transferred data.

-## Installation
+## Download &amp; installation
 Just download the file `lvm-ssh-transfer.sh` to the source server and execute it.
 Make sure the .sh file has execution rights.

 ```bash